jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

     end;
 ```

-As you see, I have added spaces around operators such as « `:=` » and « `+` »
+As you can see, I have added spaces around operators such as « `:=` » and « `+` »
 to improve readability and similar elements on successive lines are aligned
 vertically.
 This alignment in a right alignment for numeric elements.
 What you do not see in this example is that in 1984 I would use tab chars,
 while now I prefer using spaces (except for _makefile_'s).

-By retyping everything.
-I would not have been able to restrict myself
+By retyping everything, I would not have been able to restrict myself
 to use the vintage absence of style.
 So I did not even try this method.

 ## Second Method

 The second method would be scanning the listing and submitting them to
 an OCR programme.
 I have scanned  the first listing and I submitted it
-to a few OCR files.
-As I was expecting, the result was catastrophic.
+to  a  few  OCR  programmes.
+As  I  was  expecting,  the  result  was
+catastrophic.

 ## Automatic Character Recognition Software